February is Black History Month. Learn more about Black history in Virginia, as well as ways to celebrate.

 Check out the resources below to learn more on Black history in Virginia.

 In observance of Black History Month, the Library of Virginia and Dominion Energy honor distinguished Virginians, past and present, as Strong Men & Women in Virginia History for their important contributions to the state, the nation, or their professions.
-Also learn more about the 2022 Student Creative Expressions Contest and how to participate.

 The Library of Virginia's African American Narrative project aims to provide greater accessibility to pre-1865 African American history and genealogy found in the rich primary sources in its holdings.